-

-Buying a car is a big deal.
-Today, you're probably going to spend more on a new car than your parents did on their first house.
-Next to your home and mortgage, it's likely going to be the biggest purchase/debt you ever make.
+Next to your home and mortgage, buying a car is likely going to be the biggest purchase you ever make.
 So it's important to make sure you are as educated as possible about the buying process―and the immediate post-buying process―as possible.

 Massachusetts has a long history of being a pro-consumer state.
 This is good news for anyone planning to purchase and register a vehicle in Massachusetts.
 The state has strong consumer laws protecting auto buyers and has made a strong effort to educate them as well.

 You might not be so happy if you're planning to sell a vehicle in Massachusetts, since the consumer laws are so strict.
-But at least everything is all spelled out.
+However, at least everything is all spelled out.

 Buying a new car is a personal decision that's going to force you to take into account your wants and needs and how they fit in with your ability to pay for them.
-There's only so much the state and the Registry of Motor Vehicles can do to help you with this.
+There's only so much the state legislature and Massachusetts Registry of Motor Vehicles (RMV) can do to help you with this.

 But here's a guide to some resources:

 - Massachusetts has a strong Lemon Law that strictly regulates new and used car sales.
-It requires dealers to make sure that any vehicle sold passes inspection within seven days of the sale.
+It requires dealers to make sure that any vehicle sold passes inspection 7 days of the sale.

 - The Massachusetts Attorney General carefully watches car sales and regularly puts out helpful consumer protection notices.